 These two pages are not considered part of the 20-page project description.
 Proposal reviewers will be provided with the evaluations of prior submissions.
 Proposers must respond to prior criticisms relevant to any portion of the new proposal under consideration.
-Proposers who have questions concerning their response to a prior review are encouraged to contact Kevin Willison (kwillison@nasaprs.com; Telephone: 202-479-9030 x242) at NRESS.
+Proposers who have questions concerning their response to a prior review are encouraged to contact Kevin Willison, Senior Scientist, NASA Research and Education Support Services, at kwillison@nasaprs.com.